etrusci-org/quotes/markdown/quotes.md

 ## Epictetus

 - It is impossible for a man to learn what he thinks he already knows.
+- The key is to keep company only with people who uplift you, whose presence calls forth your best.
 - You become what you give your attention to.